dbcook/openrocket-database/README.md

    * Cannot set drag coefficient or Cd automatic mode, though UI has them
    * You can set thickness in .orc streamer components but it does not appear in the UI and may have no effect
-   * Cannot specify a minimum packing length (usually the stream width + margin)
+   * Cannot specify a minimum packing length (usually the streamer width + margin)
 * Fins:
    * Cannot define finset or tubefin components at all
 * Mass components: